 Click Here For Latest Info On RHDV2 And Its Symptoms

 Have you found the new (furry) love of your life?
-Here is the information you may need to bring your new friend home.
+Here is the information you need to bring your new friend home.

 Not sure if you're ready to make the commitment?
 Try fostering to adopt!
 You can also take a look at our Welcome to Rabbits section of our website that goes into habitat recommendations, best places to buy supplies, etc. if you're looking for a better idea on the type of care rabbits require.

-We do not have a public shelter building to visit as all of our rabbits and guinea pigs are kept in foster homes, but we do adoption days at Petsmart typically every other weekend (see our calendar on the home page for dates and times).
+We do not have a public shelter building to visit as all of our rabbits are kept in foster homes, but we do adoption days at Petsmart typically every other weekend (see our calendar on the home page for dates and times).
 If adoption days aren't a good time for you, we can usually make an appointment for an alternate time with a volunteer.
 It's easier to get the ball rolling and make sure adoption day or your adoption appointment goes smoothly with the following steps:

 1. Look through our list of adoptable pets to see who might suit your family's choice of size and personality traits.
 Each pet has a biography that contains what we know about that pet and their likes or dislikes (i.e good with the litterbox, calm, social, shy etc.)

 2. Fill out an adoption application.
 These questions help us make sure your top choices are a good fit, or help us suggest the best possible suitors.
 While most of our volunteers are in Baton Rouge, our adoptable pets are housed in foster homes in various directions so we like to get as much information as we can before asking foster parents to bring pets sometimes an hour's drive or more.
 The application can be completed online, see below to choose the appropriate application for the type of pet you are looking to adopt.